JimmyHou123/CoDe-model/README.md

-# CoDe-model
-A self-supervised consistency model framework for MRI denoising | ISBI 2026
+# CoDe: A self-supervised consistency model framework for MRI denoising | ISBI 2026